xh3b4sd/gethsignhash/README.md

 # gethsignhash

-This package provides `gethsignhash.NewSignature` to generates signed messages in Golang that can be verified with [OpenZeppelin.ECDSA] in Solidity.
+This package provides `gethsignhash.NewSignature` to generate signed messages in Golang that can be verified with [OpenZeppelin.ECDSA] in Solidity.

 ```go
 func NewSignature(has []byte, pri *ecdsa.PrivateKey) ([]byte, error)